-Looking to several different dimensions of the production system, it is now possible to say that natural conditions are quite good and providing comparative advantages, the entrepreneurial initiatives in production/agricultural level are quite active, and now the most important challenges are the adding value alternatives in processing and commercialization process and the institutional/governance environment.
-ANCA - National Agency for Cashew is an important innovation which is supposed to be a key element in the system to help "solving" those challenges.
+Looking to several different dimensions of the production system, it is now possible to say that natural conditions are quite good and providing comparative advantages.
+The entrepreneurial initiatives in production/agricultural level are quite active, and now the most important challenges are the adding value alternatives in the processing and commercialization process and the institutional/governance environment.
+ANCA - National Agency for Cashew is an important institutional innovation which is supposed to be a key element in the system to help "solving" those challenges (connected to REDISA-CPLP - Network for Food Security and Sustainable Development in the CPLP community).

-Food Security and Cashew in Guiné-Bissau
+5 Food Security and Cashew in Guiné-Bissau

-It is an important conclusion from previous research and starting point of analysis that food security and poverty alleviation in Guiné-Bissau is very much dependent, in the present context, from the possibilities that the Cashew chain can provide.
+It is an important conclusion, from previous research and starting point of analysis, that food security and poverty alleviation in Guiné-Bissau are very much interdependent, in the present context, from the possibilities that the Cashew chain can provide.

-First of all it is necessary to know that income level and development indices are all very low in relative terms internationally.
+First of all, it is necessary to know that income level and development indices are all very low, in relative terms internationally.
 Being aware of all limitation on indices measures and of quality of life evaluation, it is important to take them into consideration to understand the actual situation of the economy/society and to be able to identify the main challenges for the economic development process and for policy design alternatives.